-The Summer Symposium is a two-day annual conference of post-graduate research papers which takes place at a different university each year in early Summer.
+The Summer Symposium is a two-day annual conference highlighting post-graduate research.It takes place at a different university each year in early Summer.

 Art & Ephemerality

 University of Bristol

 - Simon Shaw-Miller (University of Bristol)